Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: The CONFIG Model

 i.e., the effect of input variables and fidelity parameters are assumed to be separable for $\delta$.
 For the first kernel $K_{\mathbf{x}}^\delta(\cdot,\cdot)$, one can employ a standard stationary kernel; we make use of the squared-exponential kernel:

 in our later implementation.
-For the second kernel $K_{\mathbf{t}}(\mathbf{t}_1,\mathbf{t}_2)$, one requires a careful \textit{non-stationary} specification to satisfy the aforementioned two properties.
+For the second kernel $K_{\mathbf{t}}(\mathbf{t}_1,\mathbf{t}_2)$, a careful \textit{non-stationary} specification is needed to satisfy the aforementioned two properties; one can show that this non-stationarity is necessary but not sufficient for satisfying these properties, see \cite{tuo2014surrogate} and later discussion.
 We will present the next two choices for this kernel, which cater to the two common scenarios for conglomerate multi-fidelity simulators from Section \ref{sec:cong}.

 We note that these kernel choices are but recommendations -- the modeler should carefully consider prior domain knowledge to carefully select a kernel that captures such knowledge.
 With the kernel $K_{\mathbf{t}}$ specified (along with kernels $K_{\mathbf{x}}^\delta$ and $K_{\mathbf{x}}^\phi$), one can show that the response surface $\eta(\mathbf{x},\mathbf{t})$ follows a Gaussian process model, with covariance function: